spekulatius/laravel-commonmark-blog/README.md

 ### Requirements

 - PHP 7.2 or higher.
 PHP8 untested.
 - Laravel 7.
-Support for 8 coming soon.
+Support for 8 coming shortly.
-- Automatic serving of `index.htm` files by your web-server (default for Nginx)
+- Serving of `index.htm` files by your web-server (default for Nginx)

 ### Installation